Benigno Fitial: Governorship

+After the overwhelming Republican victories in the 2010 United States elections, Fitial decided to rejoin the Republican Party.
+His efforts to merge the Republican and Covenant parties ran into challenges with some members of the Covenant Party disinterested in joining or rejoining the Republican Party and some members of the Republican Party disinterested in Fitial's return.
+The Covenant Party ultimately continued and fielded candidates in the 2012 election.
+They also endorsed incumbent Gregorio Sablan over Fitial’s preferred candidate, Republican nominee Ignacia Tudela Demapan, for delegate, resulting in Fitial firing several Covenant Party members of his cabinet.
+The merger eventually happened under Fitial's successor Eloy Inos.

+In the early morning hours of Saturday, August 4, 2012, Fitial assigned Carolinian police personnel to escort then-Attorney General Edward Buckingham to Saipan International Airport to flee prosecution for charges filed against him by the Office of the Public Auditor.

 2009 Gubernatorial re-election campaign

 Governor Benigno Fitial announced in March 2009 that he would seek re-election to a second term in November.

 On June 12, 2009, Fitial presided over Covenant Party midterm rally in Susupe with an estimated crowd of approximately 3,000 people in attendance.
 Fitial and Inos officially filed to run for re-election with the CNMI Election Commission on July 23, 2009, in the presence of nearly 200 family and supporters.
 In the November 2009 gubernatorial election, Fitial was challenged by the Republican nominee, Heinz Hofschneider, as well as independent candidates Juan Pan Guerrero and Ramon "Kumoi" Guerrero.
 In March 2009, Fitial had publicly stated that he will retire from politics if his re-election bid was unsuccessful.

 In the general election, Hofschneider led Fitial by just 8 votes; because none of the candidates won a majority, a runoff between Hofschneider and Fitial was triggered.
 Fitial won the runoff by 370 votes and therefore was re-elected.
 Due to a newly ratified legislative initiative, Fitial was expected to serve a five-year term, as the next gubernatorial election would now be held in 2014.

 Impeachment

-Fitial became the first governor in any US insular area and the 13th in the history of the nation to be impeached (February 11, 2013).
-The CNMI House of Representatives pre-filed 18 Articles of Impeachment against Fitial on the day of their Inauguration (January 14, 2013).
-They voted to adopt 13 of the Articles of Impeachment on February 11, 2013, and adopted the remaining 5 Articles of Impeachment on February 12, 2013.
-All 18 charges were transmitted to the Senate where Fitial would have stood trial had he not resigned.